 This is the earliest Boston Three Star Cornet with piston valves that I've come across so far.
-I don't have a precise way of dating it, but I believe that it was built in the late 1870s, possibly before the prototype Three Star that features Henry Esbachs patent rotary valve mechanism.
+I don't have a precise way of dating it, but it was built in the 1870s, possibly before the prototype Three Star that features Henry Esbachs patent rotary valve mechanism.
 The fifth photo shows another Three Star Cornet with rotary valves that was built at about the same time.
 These are the three earliest examples of this model known.
 I describe on other pages the development of these models and here I'll describe the clues that indicate its place in that history.

 Below that is another with the same valve section, but no stars engraved on the bell, that is featured on its own page.
 This cornet was made for a very short time while Boston was putting a lot of effort into developing these new models during the mid-1870s leading to the introduction of the Two and Three Star Cornets.
 At that time it became the One Star Cornet.
 The extreme rarity of this model, with or without stars (about 7 known) and none with the wider third slide crook, indicates that it must have been dropped very soon after.

-Next to that is an advertising card from the 1870s that shows a piston valve cornet with a very similar looking valve section, the text on the back introduces the “New Bb Cornet”.
-This card makes no mention of the "Star" or Esbach models and a reasonable theory is that it is contemporary with the "Pre-Star" large bore cornet.
+After that is an advertising card from the 1870s that shows a piston valve cornet with a very similar looking valve section, the text on the back introduces the “New Bb Cornet”.
+This card makes no mention of the "Star" or Esbach models and a reasonable theory is that this is the "Pre-Star" large bore cornet.
 Interestingly, the text describing the "New Bb Cornet" on the reverse is identical to that describing "The Famous Three Star Cornet" in the 1881 Boston catalog.

-Also offered in that catalog are Two Star Orchestra Cornets (this is the only case where the earlier Orchestra Cornet and the Two Star Cornet are conflated) with either piston or rotary valves.
-These are the earliest of the "Star" models that I have found in print and the illustrations show the "modern" Three Star Cornets with the wider third slide crooks but the Two Star with the same illustration from the earlier advertising showing the narrow third slide crook.
+Also offered in that catalog are Two Star Orchestra Cornets with either piston or rotary valves (this is the only case where the earlier Orchestra Cornet and the Two Star Cornet are conflated and indicated that the Orchestra Cornet was available with piston valves) .
+These are the earliest of the "Star" models that I have found in print and the illustrations show the "modern" Three Star Cornets with the wider third slide crooks but the Two Star with the same image from the earlier advertising card showing the narrow third slide crook.
 It seems likely that they had switched those to the later design by that time, but hadn't yet had a new illustration engraved.

 The last photo shows third valve pistons from three Three Star Cornets.
 The first is from the cornet featured above and the design is very much like those made by E.G. Wright in the 1860s although with a larger diameter.
-The second piston is from a Thee Star made about the time of the 1881 catalog.
+The second piston is from a Thee Star made about the time of the 1881 catalog (no serial number yet).
 The last was made later in the 1880s with the smaller .472" bore and the floating valve guide.